Social Justice Information

 - Structures are in place for supporting the ongoing development, reporting, implementation and review of workplace diversity.

-The APS Values provide for Agencies to “establish workplace relations that value communication, consultation, cooperation and input from employees on matters that affect their workplace”.
+The APS Employment Principles require Agencies to provide "flexible, safe and rewarding workplaces where communication, consultation, cooperation and input from employees on matters that affect their workplaces are valued".

-The Bureau has embraced the APS Values as integral elements of good management practice and is committed to establishing and maintaining workplace relations that provide appropriate consultative and participative mechanisms in relation to Bureau activities.
+The Bureau has embraced the APS Employment Principles as integral elements of good management practice and is committed to establishing and maintaining workplace relations that provide appropriate consultative and participative mechanisms in relation to Bureau activities.

 Consistent with these values and the Government’s Workplace Relations policy, the Bureau has instituted consultative mechanisms through its agreement-making process, directed at ensuring that: